wgehner/remote_docker/README.md

 	      root public
 	      tls off

-	Create a index.html('oh hi') inside a ./public folder.From inside the running Docker continer, run WedgeServer with:
+	Create a index.html('oh hi') inside a ./public folder.
+From inside the running Docker continer, run WedgeServer with:

 	     /root/wedge